alexhunsley/swift-testing-wildcards/README.md

     // ...
 ```

-then your generated variants will contain duplicates, which isn't ideal.
-If I add `Hashable` conformance to a few places this can be fixed.
+then your generated variants will contain duplicates or can crash the tests, which isn't ideal.

 <!-- * `OptionSet` -->

 <!--